kode4food/ale/docstring/chan.md

 date: 2019-04-06T12:19:22+02:00
 description: "creates a unidirectional channel"
 names: ["chan"]
-usage: "(chan)"
+usage: "(chan size?)"
 tags: ["concurrency"]
 ---
 A channel is a data structure that is used to generate a lazy sequence of values.
 The result is a hash-map consisting of an `emit` function, a `close` function, and a sequence.
-Retrieving an element from the sequence *may block*, waiting for the next value to be emitted or for the channel to be closed.
+Depending on the size of the channel's buffer, retrieving an element from the sequence *may block*, waiting for the next value to be emitted or for the channel to be closed.
 Emitting a value to a channel will also block until the buffer is flushed as a result of iterating over the sequence.

 #### Channel Keys